 I still wonder how I got accepted to Eastman.
 I really couldn’t play the trombone and I sure didn’t know anything about music.
 The only ability I had can be attributed to willpower.
 The experience forever changed my life.
 I got to meet people (like most of Alarm Will Sound) and hear music completely unlike anything I had been exposed to before.
 It opened doors for me to travel around the world and to play in even more unfamiliar settings.
 It verified my thoughts that there was more to the world than my small town.

-Playing with groups like Novus and Alarm Will Sound is like a dream come true.
+Playing with Alarm Will Sound is a dream come true.
 I get to play incredible music with incredible people – music and people that keep expanding my knowledge.
 That’s what I enjoy the most, learning more about myself, the world and how the two fit together.